aindaco1/would-productions/_pages/about.md

 ---
 title: About
 subtitle:
-description: More info on Would Productions.
+description: More info on Dust Wave.
 featured_image: /images/social.png
 ---

 ### Who We Are

-Would Productions is a collective of filmmakers and creative folks creating short films, documentaries, and web content in beautiful, sunny New Mexico.
+Dust Wave is a collective of filmmakers and creative folks creating short films, documentaries, and web content in beautiful, sunny New Mexico.

 <div class="gallery" data-columns="3">
 	<img src="/images/about/jay.jpg">